heyy-riyan/CS-665-PROJECT-1/README.md

 Targeted at offline pharmacies and small medical outlets, the application reduces manual paperwork, prevents data redundancy, and speeds up data retrieval through a MySQL-backed relational database.

 The backend is built with Python (Flask) and SQLAlchemy, while the GUI leverages HTML, CSS, JavaScript, and Bootstrap.
-The system is hosted locally using AMPPS and runs seamlessly on Windows.
+The system is hosted locally using XAMPP and runs seamlessly on Windows.

 ---